WordPress/gutenberg/packages/create-plugin/templates/plugin/README.md

 - A bundler is a tool that takes a JavaScript entry point file relying on other JavaScript files using `import` or `require`, and bundles all these files together into a single JavaScript file.
 Bundlers can be more powerful than that, they can include non-JavaScript files (stylesheets, JSON, ...) into these bundles.
 - A minifier is a tool that takes a JavaScript file as an entry and tries to produce the smallest possible JavaScript file as an output by using different techniques: Removing space, mangling variable names, removing dead code...

 The most popular tool at the moment in the JavaScript community that is used to perform such tasks is the [Webpack](http://webpack.js.org) bundler in combination with [UglifyJS](https://github.com/mishoo/UglifyJS2) as a minifier.
 Webpack is a very powerful and flexible tool which sometimes plays against its learning curve.
-Configuring Webpack for the first time can be intimidating even for experienced developpers.
+Configuring Webpack for the first time can be intimidating even for experienced developers.

 For this starter, we'll prefer to use [Parcel](https://parceljs.org) Bundler, a young opinionated alternative to Webpack which is easier to understand if you're not familiar with all these concepts.
 It works without config by default and provides two important command lines:

-- `parcel watch [entryPoint]`: A command taking a JavaScript file as entry point and bundling all the dependencies into a `dist` folder producing an unminified bundle for developement purpose.
+- `parcel watch [entryPoint]`: A command taking a JavaScript file as entry point and bundling all the dependencies into a `dist` folder producing an unminified bundle for development purpose.
 It also updates the bundle each time change one of the files used in the bundle.
 - `parcel build [entryPoint]`: A command bundling the entryPoint and its dependencies into production-ready files.

 But first, we need to install these tools we're going to use.
 In the JavaScript community, we do so by using [npm](http://npmjs.com), a package dependency manager for JavaScript (if you're more familiar with `PHP`, it's the `composer` of `JavaScript`).
 (Npm is automatically installed with [NodeJS](https://nodejs.org/en/), so just grab the latest Node.JS binary and install it).

-Similarily to most package dependency managers, we need to provide some basic informations in a config file called [`package.json`](https://github.com/youknowriad/wp-js-plugin-starter/blob/bbd655d2796ea0676ebd2f502664ce10e3c31817/package.json): name, current version, license, keywords...
+Similarily to most package dependency managers, we need to provide some basic information in a config file called [`package.json`](https://github.com/youknowriad/wp-js-plugin-starter/blob/bbd655d2796ea0676ebd2f502664ce10e3c31817/package.json): name, current version, license, keywords...
 This file can be generated automatically by running `npm run init` and replying to some simple questions about your package.

 Once initialized, we can start defining and installing our dependencies (the packages we depend on).
-So we start by installing the Parcel bundler as a devDependency (a dependency useful when developping our current project but a dependency we don't ship in our production code).
+So we start by installing the Parcel bundler as a devDependency (a dependency useful when developing our current project but a dependency we don't ship in our production code).
 So we can just run `npm install parcel-bundler --save-dev`.
 Running this command updates the `package.json` file and adds the newly installed dependency to the `devDependencies` section of the file.

 Installing the dependencies also creates or updates a `package-lock.json` file.
-This file ensures that other developpers working on the repository can install the correct versions of the dependencies by just running `npm install` on their own local repositories.
+This file ensures that other developers working on the repository can install the correct versions of the dependencies by just running `npm install` on their own local repositories.

 We're set, we installed the parcel bundler.
-We can use it to define some scripts to bundle our JavaScript file for developement and production.
-The `package.json` file allows us to define a `scripts` section where we can add shortcuts to the most used command lines while developping a project.
+We can use it to define some scripts to bundle our JavaScript file for development and production.
+The `package.json` file allows us to define a `scripts` section where we can add shortcuts to the most used command lines while developing a project.
 So for instance, instead of having to run `parcel build src/index.js` each time we want to build a production version of our JavaScript files, we can define a `build` script in the `package.json` and just run `npm run build`.

-At this point, we define our two scripts: the `start` script we're going to use when developping the plugin to automatically build a development version of the plugin and the `build` script.
+At this point, we define our two scripts: the `start` script we're going to use when developing the plugin to automatically build a development version of the plugin and the `build` script.
 Try running `npm start` or `npm run build` and you'll notice that a bundle file `index.js` is created in the `dist` folder.

 Last but not least, we need to update the registration of the WordPress script (achieved in the previous step) in the `wp-js-plugin-started.php` file and point the registered script to the built file `dist/index.js` instead of the source file we were using previously.